SmoothSecs/DualLMs/README.md

 ## Environment
 We use conda to manage the running environemnt, please see https://anaconda.org/anaconda/conda for details to install conda.

+## Dependencies

+DualLM relies on Joern(https://github.com/joernio/joern) for the slicing.
+A jern.zip has been uploaded to the root folder of DualLMs. please unzip it and keep it under DualLMs root.

 ## Models